FUN 101

 9. Families will enjoy the Bristol Woods Nature Playground at Bristol Woods Park.
 The playground has features made from "natural" materials, including climbing obstacles, a mud kitchen, and more.
 FREE

-10. There are more than 100 miles of bike trails in Kenosha County, including the Kenosha County Bike Trail and the Pike Bike Trail.
+10. There are more than 150 miles of dedicated bike lanes and signed routes in Kenosha County, including the Kenosha County Bike Trail, the Pike Bike Trail, and mountain bike trails at Silver Lake Park.
 FREE

 11. Speaking of biking, enjoy the new Petrifying Springs Park and UW-Parkside Multi-Use & Purpose-Built Mountain Bike Trail Network.
 10 miles of trails have been built for bicyclists to enjoy.
 FREE